na-na-hi/renget/archive/iftod.md

 \>you gingerly move to wipe the ink off of you, your movements immediately answered with a flurry of frantic scribbling as the wyvern "records" this "discovery" of your behavior
 \>oh, this wouldn't do at ALL
 \>you quickly stand up, ready to voice your discontent, and the wyvern suddenly gasps and quickly dives into a nearby pile of dried leaves - its attempt at a "ghillie mantle", you can only imagine, as its glowing eyes stare at you from within it
-\>you decide to get the hell out of there before it got spooked enough to throw whatever its idea of a "dung bomb" was at you
+\>you decide to get the hell out of there before it got spooked enough to throw whatever its idea of a "dung bomb" was at you%%

 ---